mrehansandali/DesignHenge/README.md

 To view the task, you will need to open it in your code editor, and first, you'll have to install the node modules by running the "npm i" command, and then you can start the development server by running "npm run start" command.

 After that, you can view it on your local server.

+I have also made it live on Netlify so that you can easily view it live, without having to set up a development server, HEre is the link "https://kratom.netlify.app/".

 I hope you will like my Task No. 01.

 Regards, Rehan Sandali
 Thanks